In recent years, vaping has grown to be the most popular method of consuming cannabis.

-I remember the early days of vaping, when you had to buy a new vape pen every few weeks because they kept breaking.
+I remember the early days of vaping, when you had to buy a new vaporizer every few weeks because they kept breaking.

-You couldn’t splurge on an expensive, reliable vape pen back then.
+You couldn’t splurge on an expensive, reliable vape back then.

-The earliest versions of vape pens were about ten to twenty dollars, so we had our fun with them at a low cost.
+The earliest versions of vapes were about ten to twenty dollars, so we had our fun with them at a low cost.

 The good old days.

 Vaporizers have become a huge part of the cannabis industry, and vaping weed has become the “new smoking” all across North America and Europe.

 The undisputed rise of vapes as one of the “healthiest” alternatives to smoking can be overshadowed only by the growth of the weed industry itself.

 This guide is intended to introduce you to the world of vaping, help you choose your first vaporizer, and aid you in exploring the health effects of vaping cannabis.

 Vaping is a method of consuming cannabis flower or cannabis extracts through a device called vaporizer.